bmschmidt/quires/README.md

 It's more suited for cases where you need to execute javascript code in the browser in a way that depends on the structure or content of markdown blocks.

+# Caveats

+## Unimplemented classes.

+This is early stage: I need this for a few projects but it is incomplete in its implementation.
+I do not yet have a list of fundamental pandoc types that are not implemented.

+## Unsafe types.

+In addition, it does not full for example, it does not reliably assign all attributes and classes on tables, images, etc from pandoc; instead, it silent drops them.

+I'm slowly filling it out as I need things unless I hear that other people need them, too.

-# Borrowed code.
+## Borrowed code.

 For the time this includes type definitions from [https://github.com/mathematic-inc/node-pandoc-filter] in `src/types`.
-Once those have been fully updated to pandoc 1.22, the changes will be pushed back upstream and I may add it as a dependency.
+Once those have been fully updated to pandoc 1.22, the changes will be pushed back upstream and I may add it as a dependency, or just keep the folder separately.